 Interview with Ida Clark

 I was lucky enough to be introduced to Ida Clark by professor Robert Pettitt, with whom she did a lot of research on CP/W’ and CV/D’ models, along with 3 minute test (3 MT).
-The presentation Ida did on Critical Power and Graded Exercise Testing is great resource that I have posted and referred to numerous times.
+The presentation that Ida Clark did on Critical Power and Graded Exercise Testing is a great resource that I have posted and referred to numerous times.

-During my 2 year Master’s degree I worked as a Graduate Assistant in the lab where I taught lab for undergraduate and conducted a variety of research but for the most part within the 3-min all-out test.
-When I graduated with my masters the professor who at the time taught exercise physiology resigned.
+During my 2 year Master’s degree, I worked as a Graduate Assistant in the lab where I taught lab for undergraduate and conducted a variety of research, but for the most part within the 3-min all-out test.
+When I graduated with my masters, the professor who at the time taught exercise physiology resigned.
 Dr. Pettitt saw the opportunity to hire me as an Assistant Professor as I had no jobs lined up at the time and I knew the laboratory better than anyone else.
 So here I am, my second year as an Assistant Professor at MSU.

 During this summer (2014) I went to Exeter University, UK and visited Dr. Andrew Jones and Dr. Annie Vanhatalo’s Lab.
 I met with them and we discussed my future to go and get my Phd at Exeter University, Fall 2014.

 Mladen: Let’s talk GXT (Graded Exercise Testing) for athletes.
-Is there protocol dependency in the GXT results?
+Is there a protocol dependency in the GXT results?
 In other words, are there differences in scores (VO2max, vVO2max, GET [Gas Exchange Threshold], vGET) when one uses 1 min stages and 2 or even 3 minutes stages with 1km/h increase per stage?
 In some GXT we have done and in which I couldn’t request different protocol, I have seen pretty high results in vVT2 (Ventilatory Threshold) and vVO2max when 1 min stages were used and I knew the athletes were not that fit.

 Ida: In our lab we use customized protocols for every subject that comes in to do a GXT, always done in 1-min stages.
 The test itself should be somewhere between 8-12 min long for accurate results.
-If the test is longer than that you can get faulty results.
+If the test is longer, than that you can get faulty results.
 We conduct a verification bout 3 min after the GXT is done.
 This is done at 2 stages below the end stage of vVO2max, lasting about 3 min in length.
 The verification bout serves the purpose to verify VO2max.
 If the subject reaches a higher VO2 in the verification bout you know the GXT was not done correctly or the subject quit early.
 I would recommend you to go and read Morton, 2011 in J Sports Sci, he explains why the peak power is higher in steeper ramp protocols.
 Though I do think you see higher results when performing 1 min stages on your “unfit” athletes due to their high W’.

-Mladen: Speaking of VO2max, in more than 50% of athletes there is no clear plateau in VO2max so secondary criteria has to be used.
+Mladen: Speaking of VO2max, in more than 50% of athletes there is no clear plateau in VO2max, so secondary criteria has to be used.
 Is this no plateau effect related to protocol design and individual CP/CV (critical power/critical velocity)?
-For example, if two athletes have vVO2max of 19 km/h, but athlete A has CP of 16km/h and athlete B has 13km/h, how would that effect GXT and VO2max plateau taking into account that both did same protocol?
+For example, if two athletes have vVO2max of 19 km/h, but athlete A has CP of 16km/h and athlete B has 13km/h, how would that effect GXT and VO2max plateau, taking into account that both did same protocol?
 Will athlete A (lower CP) show plateau with higher chance because longer time in GXT over CP or in some cases will he quit before even reaching vVO2max due depletion of W’ if longer stages are used?

 Ida: I have seen some subjects plateau and some peak.
 We have not done any research on if someone reaches a plateau dependent on their CP/CS.
 Though each subject will reach VO2max during a GXT that been administrated correctly, W’/D’ don’t matter.
 If you use the verification bout after the GXT the plateau is a non-issue.

-Mladen: Tell us more about thresholds – what is the difference between first and second ventilatory threshold, GET, Lactate threshold (~2mmol), Anaerobic Threshold (~4mmol), Maximum Lactate Steady State (MLSS) and CP?
-How these are related and are they protocol dependent?
+Mladen: Tell us more about thresholds – what is the difference between the first and the second ventilatory threshold, GET, Lactate threshold (~2mmol), Anaerobic Threshold (~4mmol), Maximum Lactate Steady State (MLSS) and CP?
+How are these related and are they protocol dependent?
 For lactate testing stages should usually be longer than 4 min with some passive rest in between – can this be avoided with ventilation parameters using shorter stages?
 Can you share some scores in team athletes you are working with, in terms of velocities?